Mungo Russell (merchant): Family

 Mungo Russell married Katherine Fisher.
 Their children included Gideon and Clement Russell.
 The children's nurse was Jonet Ramsay.
-After Katherine's death from the plague in 1585, Mungo married Isobel Ker, and their children included William Russell.
+After Katherine's death from the plague in 1585 at the Place of Dalry Mill, Mungo married Isobel Ker, and their children included William Russell.
 Mungo had three daughters, Isobel, Margaret, and Jean Russell.

 At Roseburn House, a carved door lintel is inscribed "AL MY HOIP IS IN YE LORD" with the date 1582.
 A heraldic shield is flanked by the initials, "M.R" and "K.F" for Russell and Fisher.
 Another carved stone, a fireplace lintel possibly brought from another building, includes an allusion to the Scottish royal succession: "God keipe oure crowne & send gud succession".
 Gideon Russell, who died in 1601, continued building the house and his will details his debts owed to masons, carpenters, and to Hew Lyell (d.1619), a Leith timber supplier.

 In February 1594, Gideon Russell and his wife Margaret Stewart made a new contract with the German paper makers Michael Keysar and John Seillar.
 They were making paper at the West Mill of Dalry.
 Gideon undertook to build a new drying room for the paper.
 The contract shows that the Russell family had entered into a commercial partnership with the German craftsmen and entrepreneurs.
 After Robert Waldegrave's death, on 12 January 1604 an Edinburgh court ordered Marion Waldegrave to pay Michael Keysar £16 for 15 reams of printing paper.